Transgender Community

 Pre-Transition: Eggs

 If your body has eggs and you plan to transition hormonally or surgically, you have a few options available to you.
 You may choose to go through an egg harvesting process, which is especially important if your age is a concern to you.
-You can freeze your eggs now and use them at a later date, either for your own pregnancy or a pregnancy that may be carried by a partner or surrogate.
+You can freeze your eggs now and use them for in vitro fertilization (IVF) at a later date, either for your own pregnancy or a pregnancy that may be carried by a partner or surrogate.

 Hormones and Fertility